Samin423/samin_fullStack_project/Read.md

 This is a full stack project but mostly focused on backend.
+This is a professional level project/